ArturOnop/cat-app/README.md

 ## Running the app.

-Write this command in command prompt of project to install all needed libraries.
+Write `npm i` in command prompt of project to install all needed libraries.

-`npm i`

-Then write this command to start the app.
+Then write `npm start` to start the app.

-`npm start`

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.

 ## About app

-React was used for the app development, especially functional hooks.

-As for the project, all obligatory tasks was made + "Back button", Light/Dark theme switcher and a little of adaptivity.

-Unfortunately, project was made in a hurry (in 4 days), so other plus features wasn`t added.
+Social network app with cat png/jpeg/gif pictures.

+App includes these feature:
+- Sharing pictures
+- Voting for pictures
+- Saving to favourite
+- Liking\disliking
+- Searching for a breed
+- Detailed description page for every breed

+The app uses React for front-end (especially functional hooks) and for back-end TheCatApi is used.

+Light/Dark theme switcher and responsive design for all screen resolutions.